RaysaRivera/Honors_proj1/Lesson/SQLi_lesson.md

 $password = mysqli_real_escape_string($con, $_POST['password']);
 $sql_command = "select * from users where username = '" . $username; $sql_command .= "' AND password = '" . $password . "'";
 ```
-Similar, there's more detailed you could say about the solutions, including attempted but incorrect solutions.

-## Real World Example of the attack:
-In 2009, Albert Gonzalez with some co-conspirators hacked into the payment systems of multiple retailers using SQL injection attacks to access their databases to steal information.
-7-eleven said the attack affected cash machines inside their stores and it lasted 12 days in 2007.
-US prosecutors charged Gonzalez with stealing data from 130 million credit and debit cards.